letsencrypt/pebble/test/certs/README.md

 `certs/localhost`)  for the Pebble HTTPS server.

-To get your **testing code** to use Pebble without HTTPS errors you should import the `pebble.minica.pem` CA certificate into your trust store. **Do not** add this CA certificate to the system trust store or in production code!!!
+To get your **testing code** to use Pebble without HTTPS errors you should configure your ACME client to trust the `pebble.minica.pem` CA certificate.
+Your ACME client should offer a runtime option to specify a list of root CAs that you can configure to include the `pebble.minica.pem` file.

+**Do not** add this CA certificate to the system trust store or in production code!!!
 The CA's private key is **public** and anyone can use it to issue certificates that will be trusted by a system with the Pebble CA in the trust store.

 To re-create all of the Pebble certificates run: